Jessie Elizabeth (Miner) Schultz was born on Jan. 25, 1915 in Washington, Washington County, PA, the daughter of Harry O. and Armena (Cain) Miner.

 Doug loved to read American history and the writings of early 20th century Scottish evangelist Oswald Chambers.
 He enjoyed raising flowers and trees and liked to feed birds.

-Sadly, Doug contracted the coronavirus and was dead within a day or two on Dec.
+Sadly, Doug contracted the coronavirus and died within a day or two on Dec.
 22, 2020.
 An obituary was printed in the Observer-Reporter.

 Son Douglas F. Schultz Jr. is married to Michelle.
 They have not reproduced.
 He has worked as an insurance claims adjuster and is an avid hunter, having traveled into Canada in pursuit of caribou and fishing.
 In the photo seen here, he poses with a trophy, eight-point buck he brought down while bow-hunting in in November 2002 in Washington, PA.